DazedChou/Updated-Portfolio/README.md

 # Updated-Portfolio

 This is my portfolio where I have a breif description about me and links to a few of my works that I have done.
+My list of projects will expand as time goes by.

 ### Prerequisites